-For tax years 2019 and 2020, the total annual IRA contribution limit for people under age 50 is generally $6,000 per year, as long as they have at least $6,000 in earned income.
+For minors, it depends how much they earn, but for tax years 2019 and 2020, the total annual IRA contribution limit is generally $6,000 per year.
+(As long as they have at least $6,000 in earned income.)
 But if your child makes less than $6,000, the annual limit is the same as their actual income.

 Some parents like to use a “parental match” strategy to encourage their children to make IRA contributions.
 This strategy involve letting your child know that you will match any amount they contribute to their IRA, and then giving them that amount as a gift.
 The parental match is an incentive to encourage kids to save and invest their earned income in the IRA.
 (If you’re curious about whether you can directly contribute to an IRA for someone else, this article has some good points to consider.)

 Doug Nordman, author of The Military Guide to Financial Independence and Retirement, used this strategy with his daughter.
 He explains: